-You may find yourself studying at home for a number of reasons: whether you’re pursuing distance learning or online learning, you’re at home for the holidays, or if teaching moves online temporarily, like during the Coronavirus pandemic.
+You may find yourself studying at home for a number of reasons: whether you’re pursuing distance learning or online learning, you’re at home for the holidays, or if teaching moves online temporarily.

 While distance learning or studying online has its advantages, it has its challenges too.
 We dive into these below, including some tips and hacks to work around them, and help you study effectively at home.